shimon94/simple-multivendor-site/README.md

 Then Vendor gets the email notification about the order and should deliver the product to the customer based on the address details.

-And if you like this project then ADD a STAR ⭐️  to this project 👆

 ## Features of this Project

 ### A. Admin Users Can